OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```

-In this example, the `<intent-filter>` includes the flag `android:autoVerify="true"`, which causes the Android system to reach out to the declared `android:host` in an attempt to access the [Digital Asset Links file](https://developers.google.com/digital-asset-links/v1/getting-started "Digital Asset Link") in order to [verify the App Links](https://developer.android.com/training/app-links/verify-site-associations "Verify Android App Links").
+In this example, the `<intent-filter>` includes the flag `android:autoVerify="true"`, which makes it an App Link and causes the Android system to reach out to the declared `android:host` in an attempt to access the [Digital Asset Links file](https://developers.google.com/digital-asset-links/v1/getting-started "Digital Asset Link") in order to [verify the App Links](https://developer.android.com/training/app-links/verify-site-associations "Verify Android App Links").

 In both examples data can then be transmitted through these declared schemes.
 For example the following URI: `myapp://path/to/what/i/want?keyOne=valueOne&keyTwo=valueTwo` could be handled by the following code block to retrieve the data on the application side, this logic holds true for both app links and deep links: